The Golden Hour: Under the Orange Sun: Development

-In-ear problems
+Ear problems

-On both days, IU revealed that she had problems with her in-ear saying, "Unexpectedly, I felt that your shouts were definitely loud."
+On September 18, IU had problems with her in-ear and replaced it, saying, "Unexpectedly, I felt that your shouts were definitely loud."
+On the same day, the singer also experienced hearing difficulties and struggled to keep her performance going as her patulous Eustachian tube worsened due to the extreme humid and hot weather.
+She revealed it at the end of the concert, stating her hearing started getting worse near the end of the performance of the day before, and that the rehearsal for the second day had been very problematic.
+She further explained, "I could barely hear during today's performance.
+It's not that I have a hearing problem, but it's difficult to monitor the main stadium."

 Songs graduation ceremony

 On the second day of the concert on September 18, IU made an announcement before performing her hit song "Palette".
 The singer said, "Today is the graduation day of a song that I love dearly.
 I wrote and composed this song when I was 25-years old, and it is a song that I have cherished and sang on stage.
 But after today, I plan on leaving this song with 25-year old Jieun.
 Without me knowing, I have now come to the age of 30, and so I hope to meet more precious songs at this age."
 She also announced that "Good Day" will also be graduating from her future setlist together with "Palette".